stevebekaert/starter/README.md

 - GET, POST, PUT, DELETE : A walkthrough with JavaScript’s Fetch API

 ### Step 1
- Clone the repo
- Check if node-module is corecctly installed
+ Clone the repo  and check if node-module is corecctly installed

 ### Step 2
   Create the DB.